 Nigerian crude oil production stats 2016

-In year 2016,the country’s crude oil production dropped from 2.2millions barrels per day to 1.4 millions barrels per day.
+In the year 2016, the country’s crude oil production dropped from 2.2millions barrels per day to 1.4 million barrels per day.

 Oil in Nigeria is being stolen at a record rate and Nigeria has been rated the most challenging maritime situation in terms of maritime security.

-With about 400,000 barrels stolen daily, most incidents of these thefts occur in Nigeria’s inland or territorial waters,however recent reports suggests that gangs now venture further to sea including to the waters of neighbouring countries.
+With about 400,000 barrels stolen daily, most incidents of these thefts occur in Nigeria’s inland or territorial waters, however, recent reports suggest that gangs now venture further to sea including to the waters of neighboring countries.

 The rise in oil thefts and piracy off Nigerian waters suggests that there is an existing and thriving black market for crude oil.

-Oil bunkering often financed by wealthy and elite people with top government and political connections, they have underlings who are always local , unemployed and uneducated youths who participate in these acts because they believe they have been abandon, marginalized and sidelined and so this is a chance to get their slice of the national cake.
+Oil bunkering often financed by wealthy and elite people with top government and political connections, they have underlings who are always local, unemployed and uneducated youths who participate in these acts because they believe they have been abandoned, marginalized and sidelined and so this is a chance to get their slice of the national cake.

 Various experts have estimated the volume of oil theft at between 100,000-250,000 barrels /day and as much as 91million barrels yearly.

-Individuals involved in these acts do not reinvest in oil exploration or production, rather after settling all principal parties involved in the crime, the bulk of this money are divert outside the country into international bank accounts of the beneficiaries thereby depriving Nigeria of much needed revenue.
+Individuals involved in these acts do not reinvest in oil exploration or production, rather after settling all principal parties involved in the crime, the bulk of this money is diverted outside the country into international bank accounts of the beneficiaries thereby depriving Nigeria of much-needed revenue.

 With the country losing over 180,000 barrels per day to oil thefts, oil and gas production could be cripple if left unchecked.

 The rising incidents of oil bunkering and piracy causes economic losses to the international oil companies operating in Nigeria.